Posted on June 26, 2015 in Blood Alcohol Tests

 If you are being investigated for drunk driving, you may feel nervous and uncertain about the future.
 On the spur of the moment, it can be difficult to make reasoned decisions, especially if you know you have alcohol in your system and you are worried about being incriminated by a breath test or blood draw.
 It is something that countless drivers in Arizona go through every year and making the right decisions in these circumstances can make a big difference.

 While you do have the right to refuse a breath test, it may not be the best course of action to take.
 Aside from anything else, under implied consent laws, your refusal is likely to result in the suspension of your driver’s license.
 It also does not guarantee that you will not be charged as various other evidence will also be taken into consideration.Furthermore, officers may be able to obtain a warrant for a forced blood draw.
 However, this is generally reserved for extreme circumstances.

-As this article on blood alcohol tests explains, there are many factors involved in this decision, but in certain circumstances accepting the test can be the better option.
-However, even if your choice does not turn outto be the most favorable, all is not lost.
+There are many factors involved in this decision, but in certain circumstances accepting the test can be the better option.
+However, even if your choice does not turn out to be the most favorable, all is not lost.
 An attorney can advise you about what to do next and may be able to support you in building your defense and ensuring that the court hears your version of events.